 - Dollhouse features something like this trope.
 Those closest to the dollhouse elite can back up their memories every month, ready to be uploaded into a new body after death.
 Of course, they don't actually have the body-cloning tech that goes with it, so you have to "borrow" someone else's body to make it work.
 Good thing there's so many dull, unimportant poor people around who don't matter.

-- In Pathfinder, there's also a 'Clone' spell.
+- There's also a 'Clone' spell.
 The spell creates a clone of the body of the target.
-The clone is merely inert flesh: until the original body is killed, at which point the creature's soul enters the clone.
+In AD&D the clone has all of the original's memories up to the point where the tissue sample was taken and if it meets its' original they each have an irresistible urge to kill the other, though the clone can be grown after the original dies.
+After 3rd Edition the clone is merely inert flesh until the original body is killed, at which point the creature's soul enters the clone.

 - Used in Trial by Ordeal (Forgotten Realms anthology Realms of Shadow).
 Original is responsible for the actions of "spell effect" anyway and not vice versa, but what judge has to do if it's impossible to tell who of these two was an offender and who is original now, even using strong magic?..
 The plan was almost impeccable...

 - The "Acererak" that you kill in the original Tomb of Horrors module?
 Pfft, forget it, he's just a underpowered clone of the real demilich.
 Who sits right in the middle of the Negative Energy Plane in the sequel module...